Core affinity

 set DCD_CPU_AFFINITY=1

-This means that all Control processes will now run on five CPU cores rather than just one as previously.
-If we start up our deploy again we can go to the Task Manager to show this.
+This means that all Control processes will now run on 5 CPU cores rather than just 1 as previous.
+If we start-up our deploy again we can go to the task manager to show this.

 set KDB_CPU_AFFINITY=1